-Topics The 133rd General Meeting of the Pharmaceutical Evaluation Committee held
+Topics The 133rd Assembly of the Drug Evaluation Committee held

-The 133rd General Meeting of the Committee on Drug Evaluation was held on November 25, 2019 at Tokyo Shoken Kaikan Hall (Chuo-ku, Tokyo).
-Under the theme of "'New Modalities of Pharmaceuticals': Toward the Creation of an Ecosystem for Healthcare Innovation", five presentations were made by speakers from the Pharmaceuticals and Industrial Policy Institute, pharmaceutical companies, academia, and the Pharmaceuticals and Medical Devices Agency (PMDA).
-The event was attended by more than 200 participants.
-More than 200 people attended, and each lecture was followed by a question-and-answer session that lasted until the end of the hour, with cutting-edge topics attracting the audience's interest.
-A panel discussion followed, in which representatives of the Drug Evaluation Committee also participated, and a lively discussion ensued.
+The 133rd Assembly of Drug Evaluation Committee" was held on November 25, 2019 at Tokyo Shoken Kaikan Hall (Chuo-ku, Tokyo).
+Under the theme of "'New Modalities in Pharmaceuticals' - Toward the Creation of an Ecosystem for Healthcare Innovation", there were five lectures by speakers from The Office of Pharmaceutical Industry Research, pharmaceutical companies, academia and the Pharmaceuticals and Medical Devices Agency (PMDA).
+More than 200 people attended the event, and each lecture was followed by a question-and-answer session that lasted until the end of the hour, with cutting-edge topics attracting the audience's interest.
+A lively panel discussion followed, with the participation of representatives from the Drug Evaluation Committee.

 Background